m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/model-in-image/usage.md

 - Or, you can manually build your own base image, as described in [Create a custom image with patches applied]({{< relref "/base-images/custom-images#create-a-custom-image-with-patches-applied" >}}).
 This is useful if you want your base images to include additional patches.
 Note that any 12.2.1.3 image must also include patch 29135930 (the pre-built images already contain this patch).

-  **NOTE**: As of December, 2022, Oracle will continue support of WebLogic Server 12.2.1.3, for six months _only_, for PSUs and security patches.
+  **NOTE:** As of December, 2022, Oracle will continue support of WebLogic Server 12.2.1.3, for six months _only_, for PSUs and security patches.
 CPU images for WebLogic Server 12.2.1.3 will be published in the January, 2023, and April, 2023, CPU cycles.

 ### Directory structure